poppinlp/js-api-generator/README.md

 #### type {String}

-Default is `post`.

-The request type.
+The request type such as `post`.
 Ignore upper or lower case.

 #### needs {Array}